Real Estate Closings

 • Notices for tenants and/or people the seller does business with

-• Tenant estoppel certificatesFo
+• Tenant Estoppel Certificates

 • FIRPTA certificate

 Before everything is done, it's smart to have your Jacksonville commercial real estate lawyer look at these documents to ensure that everything is accurate and compliant.
+These agreements protect your investment by ensuring that every contractual obligation and deadline is fully adhered to.

-End of Closing Process
+The End of the Closing Process

 The title agent should only pay out money following the rules in the escrow instructions and the approved closing document.

-When everyone gets paid and the documents are filed, the title agent will send the buyer a new Owner’s title insurance policy.
-If the deal was financed by a lender, they also send a Lender’s title insurance policy to the lender.
+When everyone gets paid and the documents are filed, the title agent will send the buyer a new Owner's title insurance policy.
+If the deal was financed by a lender, they also send a Lender's title insurance policy to the lender.
+This critical step finalizes the process and confirms the transition of ownership, offering peace of mind through legal security.

-Purchasing a Foreclosed Home
+How to Purchase a Foreclosed Home

 Compared to other states, Florida has one of the highest foreclosure rates.
 An estimated 1 out of every 662 housing units receive a foreclosure filing, compared to the national rate of 1 out of every 1,268.
 As a result, foreclosure sales have been a large part of the market, expanding the possibility for sellers and buyers to obtain a great result, particularly in Jacksonville.

-You may acquire a foreclosed property in one of the following ways.
+You may acquire a foreclosed property in one of the following ways:

 1. Entering into a PASA with the Seller